Jose01000111/Ubuntu-Install/README.md

 </p>

 #### Step 4: Installing Ubuntu
-Clicked Start on the new VM

-Chose Install Ubuntu from the boot screen

-Setup process:

-Language: English

-Keyboard: Default (US)

-Installation Type: Normal Installation

-Checked “Install third-party software”

-Selected Erase disk and install Ubuntu (safe for VM)

-Set time zone and user credentials

-Installation took ~10 minutes

-At the end:
+I clicked Start on the new VM and, from the boot screen, chose Install Ubuntu.
+During the setup process, I selected English as the language and kept the default US keyboard layout.
+I chose the Normal Installation option and checked the box to Install third-party software.
+For the installation type, I selected Erase disk and install Ubuntu, which is safe since it's running in a virtual machine.
+I then set my time zone and created my user credentials.
+The installation took about 10 minutes.
+At the end, I clicked Restart Now.
+When prompted to remove the installation medium, I went to Devices > Optical Drives > Remove disk, then clicked Machine > Reset.
+After that, Ubuntu booted up successfully and brought me to the login screen!

 <p align="center">
 <img src="https://i.imgur.com/wxfEgIC.png" alt="osTicket logo"/>
 </p>

-I clicked Restart Now

-When asked to remove the installation medium:

-Went to Devices > Optical Drives > Remove disk

-Then clicked Machine > Reset

 Ubuntu booted up successfully into the login screen!